Car insurance is not one product.

 Which Types of Car Insurance Do I Need?

-This is only a portion of the most common types of car insurance available in the marketplace and yes—it can be very overwhelming to choose between them.
+This is only a portion of the most common types of car insurance available in the marketplace and yes, it can be very overwhelming to choose between them.

-But you should keep two important things in mind.
 The first is that you can always speak to an independent insurance agent to guide you toward a decision.
 Independent agents are experts in insurance and, because they aren’t tied to a particular carrier, can offer a wide selection of options for your budget.

 Which brings us to our next important point: You should always buy as much insurance as you can afford.